AMHS Leadership

 While attending the University of Nebraska/Omaha, Richard pledged and was initiated into Alpha Phi Alpha Fraternity, Beta Xi Lambda Chapter in Omaha, Nebraska.
 As President of the Sphinx Club, Richard coordinated and planned activities for the club.

-For the past twenty-years Richard has lived in St. Louis and has been active with Epsilon Lambda Chapter of Alpha Phi Alpha.
+For over twenty-years Richard has lived in St. Louis and has been active with the Epsilon Lambda Chapter of Alpha Phi Alpha.
 He was awarded a Legend Award from the Epsilon Lambda Charitable Foundation (2007), the William M. Alexander Leadership Award for Outstanding Contributions to Public Service (2010), and the Daniel W. Bowles Service Award from Epsilon Lambda Chapter (2016).
 He also received his Twenty-Five and Fifty-Year certificates from the National Office of Alpha Phi Alpha Fraternity, Incorporated.
 The National Pan-Hellenic Council, Inc. of St. Louis presented Richard with a Fifty -Year Certificate as well.
 He served as Chaplain from 2015 to 2016.
 He is currently on the Ritual Committee and is involved in the chapter’s reclamation efforts.
-For the last two years (2018 and 2019) Brother King has co-chaired the Epsilon Lambda Charitable Foundation’s Swinging For Our Youth Golf Tournament.
+In 2018 and 2019, Brother King co-chaired the Epsilon Lambda Charitable Foundation’s Swinging For Our Youth Golf Tournament.

 While attending the University of Nebraska/Omaha, Richard pledged and was initiated into Alpha Phi Alpha Fraternity, Beta Xi Lambda Chapter in Omaha, Nebraska.
 As President of the Sphinx Club, Richard coordinated and planned activities for the club.

-For the past twenty-years Richard has lived in St. Louis and has been active with Epsilon Lambda Chapter of Alpha Phi Alpha.
+For over twenty-years Richard has lived in St. Louis and has been active with the Epsilon Lambda Chapter of Alpha Phi Alpha.
 He was awarded a Legend Award from the Epsilon Lambda Charitable Foundation (2007), the William M. Alexander Leadership Award for Outstanding Contributions to Public Service (2010), and the Daniel W. Bowles Service Award from Epsilon Lambda Chapter (2016).
 He also received his Twenty-Five and Fifty-Year certificates from the National Office of Alpha Phi Alpha Fraternity, Incorporated.
 The National Pan-Hellenic Council, Inc. of St. Louis presented Richard with a Fifty -Year Certificate as well.
 He served as Chaplain from 2015 to 2016.
 He is currently on the Ritual Committee and is involved in the chapter’s reclamation efforts.
-For the last two years (2018 and 2019) Brother King has co-chaired the Epsilon Lambda Charitable Foundation’s Swinging For Our Youth Golf Tournament.
+In 2018 and 2019, Brother King co-chaired the Epsilon Lambda Charitable Foundation’s Swinging For Our Youth Golf Tournament.